Doctors Note Logo

 Although RBD is more common in older adults—especially men over 50—it can occur in others and is sometimes linked to neurological conditions.

-If you're concerned about acting out your dreams or experiencing other unusual sleep behaviors, Ubie offers a free AI-powered symptom checker for Rapid Eye Movement (REM) Sleep Behavior Disorder that can help you understand whether your symptoms warrant further medical evaluation.
+If you're physically acting out your dreams or experiencing violent movements during sleep, you can use Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to quickly assess whether your symptoms align with this condition and determine if you should seek professional medical evaluation.

 Other Possible Medical Causes